SophieH93/letsgetquizzicle/README.md

 I created my wireframes on [MockFlow](https://www.mockflow.com/) for Desktop, Tablet and Mobie.

 The wireframes were originally created for a Marvel Theme trivia game but upon further research I realised that this was not possible as there was not a API for Marvel trivial questions.
-The layout of the game has been slightly altered to compliment the Open Trivia API.
+The new wireframes were created for a general Trivia Games based on the [Open Trivia API](https://opentdb.com/).

 ## **Surface:**